python-discord/sir-lancebot/README.md

 #### 1. Fork
 Ok, now you have got PyCharm downloading you are going to want to fork this project and find its git URL.
 To fork scroll to the top of the page and press this button.
 ![](https://i.imgur.com/Saf9pgJ.png)
-then when you new forked repository loads you are going to want to get the Git Url by clicking the green clone or download button and then the copy link button as seen below:
+Then when you new forked repository loads you are going to want to get the Git Url by clicking the green clone or download button and then the copy link button as seen below:
 ![](https://i.imgur.com/o6kuQcZ.png)
 #### 2. Clone
 Now that you have done that you are going to want to load up Pycharm and you'll get something like this without the left sidebar: